SherG/cool-iron/blog/chatgpt-google-code-red.md

 <div style="padding-left: 2.5em;"><p>A cool demo of a conversational system that people can interact with over a few rounds, and it feels mind-blowing?
 That is a good step, but it is not the thing that will really transform society.
 It is not something that people can use reliably on a daily basis.</p></div>

-Based on anonymous sources, invisible documents and secret recordings, the _Times_ story seems speculative.
-Nevertheless, some SEOs (search engine optimization professionals) are talking up the 'Code Red threat' in social media.

-For fun, we asked Assistant over at ChatGPT what it thinks.
-Let's give the robot the last word.
+For fun, let's give the robot the last word.

 <img src="https://res.cloudinary.com/icecloud7/image/upload/f_auto/e_sharpen/v1672429135/SignalFox/chatgpt-code-red_u3i0vk.png" />